 - When you first date someone you don't know well, check them out with friends or classmates.
-Plan to meet someplace where there are other people a restaurant, a movie, a mall or better yet go with a group of friends. - Be prepared to find your own transportation home.
-Carry change for a phone call to your roommate or friend and enough cash for a taxi. - Don't get drunk or stoned.
-Remember drugs and alcohol decreases your ability to take care of yourself and make sensible decisions. - Clearly and firmly, let your date know your limits before you get into a situation you can't control. - Trust your instincts.
-If you think something's not quite right, or you feel uneasy, get to where there are other people to tell your date to leave NOW.
+Plan to meet somewhere where there are other people a restaurant, a movie, a mall or better yet go with a group of friends. - Be prepared to find your own transportation home.
+Carry enough cash for a taxi or other way home. - Do not get drunk or stoned.
+Remember drugs and alcohol decreases your ability to take care of yourself and make sensible decisions. - Clearly and firmly, let your date know your limits before you get into a situation you cannot control. - Trust your instincts.
+If you think something is not quite right, or you feel uneasy, get to where there are other people to tell your date to leave NOW.
 Be ASSERTIVE. - Remember that a "no" means "no".
 If you think that a "no" means "maybe", perhaps the physical intimacy is not in your best interest. - Be cautious of your drinking limits when meeting new friends at bars or parties. - Do not accept a ride from someone you have just met; be sure to bring a friend or two along. - Let your friends, roommates, resident hall staff know where you are going, who you are going with, and when you'll be home. - Lock your car doors when driving. - Avoid dark isolated places. - Avoid walking alone after dark.